 Visit Lunar New Year fairs

 The Lunar New Year emphasizes newness.
 Before the holiday officially begins, expect shopping malls to be jam-packed with people scurrying to buy new things.
-In particular, new clothes are a must.
+In particular, new festive clothes are a must.
 To wear a fresh set of clothes on the first day of the holiday symbolizes starting on a clean slate.
 Something noteworthy to mention is to never buy shoes.
 The word “shoes” has similar pronunciation to the word “rough” and the exasperated exclamation “Hai!” in Chinese, so buying them potentially brings bad luck.

 Fresh plants and flowers are bought for Chinese New Year.
 Not only do they represent fresh starts, certain flowers have auspicious meanings.
-Orchids are popular flowers to gift as they represent abundance, luxury, and for those who want children, fertility.
+Orchids are popular flowers to gift as they represent prosperity, luck and for those who want children, fertility.
 They make for beautiful home décor and come in various colours.
 Mandarins and kumquats are the most common fruits seen in plant-like form and are usually placed at the front of homes.
 They represent abundance, prosperity, wealth, and unity.

 Seeing red?
 Red is a lucky and auspicious colour for Chinese New Year.
 Red represents good luck, passion and prosperity.
 Chinese legend also explains how red decoration scared away a demon from massacring a village, so the colour is also symbolic of warding off evil and negative energy.
-Thus, people hang up red adornments like spring couplets, fai chun (揮春) which are characters for good luck and prosperity traditionally hand-painted on a square or rectangle paper and hung on the door, and lanterns at the entrance of their homes to ward off bad energy and welcome the good.
+Thus, people hang up red adornments like spring couplets, aka fai chun (揮春), which are characters for good luck and prosperity traditionally hand-painted on a square or rectangle paper and hung on the door, and lanterns at the entrance of their homes to ward off bad energy and welcome the good.

 Chinese New Year couplets are hung at the entrance of homes.
 These couplets showcase beautifully written Chinese calligraphy that express sincere wishes of blessing.
 And to no one’s surprise, they are written against a red background.
 Similarly, door god banners act as a protective guardian for the home.
 The banners normally come in pairs, always facing each other, to ward off evil.

 No Chinese holiday is without a family gathering and heaps of food to feast on together!
-The most important gathering happens on the eve of the lunar new year, which falls on February 9 this year.
+The most important gathering happens on the eve of the lunar new year, which falls on January 28 this year.
 At least two generations unite and create a warm, upbeat atmosphere that sets the tone for a new year full of new beginnings.
 Connecting with loved ones is a reminder of the constant support we have that grounds us as we grow.

 A very important Lunar New Year tradition is red envelopes, commonly known as lai see, which are filled with money and gifted to people.
 Typically, married couples gift lai see packets to children and unmarried ones.
 The amount of money ranges from a few dollars to significantly bigger amounts depending on your relationship with the person.
 Upon exchange, both parties wish blessings for each other (e.g. good health and wealth).
 It’s also common for employers to gift red packets to staff as a token of gratitude for their work.